-To benefit from this concession, it is essential that bequests are made to the Cambridge University Catholic Association (CUCA), which is a registered charity.
+To benefit from this concession, it is essential that bequests are made to the Cambridge University Catholic Association CIO, which is a registered charity (number 1184835), and the trustee and manager of CUCA.
 The sole purpose of CUCA, of which all past and present Catholic members of the University are members, is to provide for the needs of the chaplaincy, and to maintain the Chapel, library and all the buildings comprising Fisher House.
 All monies received from bequests, unless otherwise indicated, will be invested for these purposes only and cannot be used otherwise.

 Frequently asked questions

-Can I give to Fisher House rather than CUCA?
+Can I give to Fisher House rather than CUCA CIO?

-If you were to do so, your bequest would be subject to inheritance tax, because CUCA has charitable status, and Fisher House does not.
-By making a gift to CUCA, you are giving to the charity which provides for all the needs of the Chaplaincy.
+If you were to do so, your bequest would be subject to inheritance tax, because CUCA CIO has charitable status, and Fisher House does not.
+By making a gift to CUCA CIO, you are giving to the charity which provides for all the needs of the Chaplaincy.
 The only reason for CUCA’s existence is to maintain the Chaplaincy.

 Will my legacy be marked in any way?